UltraMessaging/um_troubleshoot/README.md

     LBT-RM LBM messages received                              : 3678
 *   LBT-RM LBM messages received with uninteresting topic     : 0
 ````
-These two transport sessions are reported by the "lbmrcv" subscriber in
+These two Receiver Statistics records are reported by the "lbmrcv" subscriber
-the same monitoring period (ending 15:11:25).
+in the same monitoring period (at 15:11:25).
+They correspond to the two transport sessions the "lbmrcv" program is joined.
+The transport sessions are identified by their "source strings":
+* LBTRM:10.29.4.121:12091:a7f10561:239.101.3.10:14400
+* LBTRM:10.29.4.121:12090:f9d74f3e:239.101.3.10:14400
-And these are the only two transport sessions joined by "lbmrcv".
+For convenience, I'll refer to these transport sessions by the last
+two hex digits of the session ID: "61" and "3e".

-Note that there are 3678 datagrams received and 381 lost datagrams detected.
+We see that there are 3678 datagrams received and 381 lost datagrams detected.
 We're losing about 10% of our datagrams.
+This corresponds to the "LBTRM_LOSS_RATE=10" supplied when the "lbmrcv" program
+was invoked.

 Note that in both transport sessions, the number of NAKs sent
 is less than the lost packets detected.